 - You have any disabilities or special needs

 - You need an interpreter or you need to use the induction loop system in court

 - You would like to visit the court on a day before the trial commences

-When you arrive at the court you need to report to the reception desk and give the name of the defendant (all cases will be listed under the defendant’s name) and the letter asking you to attend court.
+When you arrive, you will need to report to the reception desk and give the name of the defendant.
+You will need to show them the letter requiring you to attend court.

 You will normally be met by a member of the Witness Service, and a representative from the Crown Prosecution Service or defence solicitors (depending on who are giving evidence for).
 You will have to wait until you are called as a witness.
 If you want to read through your written witness statement then you can ask to do so.
 You may not be called on the day after all – it is not unusual for time to run out on the day, or for a case to be adjourned – in which case, you may be called on another day.
 You will then be told the new date and time.